jjloomis/adobe-indesign-basics/opening-an-existing-indesign-project.md

-# Opening an existing InDesign project
+# Opening an Existing InDesign Project

-1. If need be, connect to your class folder in a JAMS Lab or CCL.
+1. Open InDesign.
-2. Go to File on the menu bar.
-Select Open.
+2. Go to **File** on the menu bar.
+Select **Open**.
-3. Navigate to and select your INDD file.
+3. Navigate to and double-click your INDD file.